 Today is the day to give props to a Mom and Pop shop.
-We’re seizing the Divvy by dropping some tips and tricks, teaching small business owners how to select the best expense management process that scales with their business.
+We’re seizing the Divvy by dropping some tips and tricks, teaching small business owners how to select the best expense management system that scales with their business.
 Smaller outfits, startups, and mid-market companies have more in common than we sometimes realize.
 We’ve talked to a lot of companies, large and small, about expense management, what works, what helps and hurts, if their current system meets their needs.
 We’ve found that the answers vary slightly by company with common threads throughout.
-Here’s the gist of shared expense management pain points across companies:

 - Unproductive – Time consuming, takes time from core-business focus